makhmudislamov/superheroDuelerMakeSchool-refactored/README.md

 ## User Stories

-* [X] As a user, I can click a button to increase the number of cookies I have.
+* [X] As a user, I can click a button to increase the number not updating
 * [X] As a user, I can increase how effective my button clicks are by purchasing upgrades with my cookies.
 * [X] As a user, I can purchase Grandmas that increase my number of cookies automatically.
 * [X] As a user, I can purchase Cookie Manufacutring Facilities that increase my number of cookies automatically.